Meet the Team

 Vanese joined Compass in April of 2017.

-Nurse Devin received his Associates Degree in Nursing Science at Northwest Community College in MS, in 2017.
-He received his Bachelors Degree in Nursing Science at the University of Memphis in Spring of 2021.
-Since beginning his career he has worked in a variety of settings including Intake in adult behavioral health, and the Director Of Operations for an outpatient clinic.
-He enjoys the ability to make a positive impact in such an important time in our patient population.
-He enjoys spending his time off traveling to new places.
+Nurse Candice received her Associates Degree in Nursing Science at Northwest Community College in MS, in 2014.
+She received her Bachelors Degree in Nursing Science at Delta State University in Spring of 2016.
+Since beginning her career she has worked in a variety of settings including emergency room, cardiac ICU stepdown, and adolescent psych.
+She enjoys the ability to make a positive impact in such an important patient population.
+In her free time, she likes to read and crochet.

 Victoria Strickland, LMSW – Outpatient Program Director